seifhekal7/CostManager/README.md

 - Automatic calculation of:
   - Total spent in a given month
   - Remaining amount
-- Prevention of expenses exceeding the assigned budget

 ### Category Management
 - User-specific categories